Board of Directors

 Roger, just like his name, is straightforward and simple but very effective.
 He is the President of Spinneybeck, a home furnishings manufacturing company of natural materials who works closely with Knoll and other major furniture companies.
 His negotiating experience, contract knowledge and general business acumen have served the Foundation very well.

-Catalogue Raisonné Director
+Catalogue Raisonné Manager

 evaives@harrybertoia.org